jfredrickson5/alphanumeric/_about/index.md

 title: About
 permalink: /about/
 layout: primary
-lead: Accelerating assessment, alignment, and action on emerging tech.
+lead: Accelerating emerging tech assessment, alignment, and action.
 banner_cta: true
 subnav_items:
+  - text: Our Office
+    permalink: /about/#our-office
-  - text: Our mission
+  - text: Our Mission
     permalink: /about/#our-mission
-  - text: Our team
+  - text: Our Goals
-    permalink: /about/#our-team
-  - text: History and funding
-    permalink: /about/#history-and-funding
+    permalink: /about/#our-goals
-  - text: For press
+  - text: For Press
     permalink: /about/#for-press
 ---